darshgarg7/CV_Wheelchair/README.txt

 # Computer Vision Wheelchair with Gesture Augmentation

-This repository implements a state-of-the-art gesture-controlled wheelchair system, combining EfficientNetB7 as a backbone for image classification, GAN-based synthetic data augmentation to handle class imbalances, and an IoT-powered control mechanism.
-The system integrates CI/CD pipelines for continuous deployment and is designed to showcase cutting-edge AI and software engineering practices in inclusive design and accessibility; there is a SQLite Database for storing gestures and logs with Django Integration.
+This repository implements a gesture-controlled wheelchair system powered by EfficientNetB7 for image classification, GAN-based synthetic data augmentation, and an IoT-driven control mechanism.
+The project features a scalable CI/CD pipeline with Docker and Kubernetes integration for automated deployment, while using SQLite and Django for data storage and backend scalability.
+It showcases advanced AI and software engineering practices in inclusive design for accessibility.

 ## **Key Features**
 - **Gesture Recognition and Wheelchair Control**: